 “As soon as the bracket comes out, the NCAA’s travel agent has everyone working that Sunday night,” says Connie Nickel, the associate athletic director for internal operations for the University of Miami.
 “They’ve got massive amounts of people trying to figure out what charter goes here, what’s available.
 If you’re in the First Four, holy smokes.
 You’re leaving the next day.
 Get on a plane and let’s go!”

 Teams have to weigh each item they bring, down to the ounce.
 There’s a lot to consider, and teams often start planning months in advance.
 Having correct measurements is critical, since the NCAA charter flights can only carry so much weight.
-Here’s what each team has to account for:
+Here’s a general idea of what each team has to account for most:

 - Home and away uniforms and shoes for 12 to 15 players